Split Image

 Plot summary

-An impressionable young man finds himself literally enslaved by a modern-day religious cult.
+An impressionable young man finds himself enslaved by a modern-day religious cult.
 In an effort to bring him back to reality, the boy's parents hire a deprogrammer to kidnap him and return him to his family.

 Director